Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Many credit cards charge an additional ~3% to your bill when you use your card outside the US.
 That can really add up quickly if you’re swiping your card a lot during your vacation!

-The Chase British Airways doesn’t add foreign transaction fees, so it’s a good card to take with you during your trip.
+The Chase British Airways card doesn’t add foreign transaction fees, so it’s a good card to take with you during your trip.

 3. Travel & Purchase Coverage

-The Chase British Airways has plenty of helpful benefits for both travel and everyday purchases.
+The Chase British Airways card has plenty of helpful benefits for both travel and everyday purchases.
 You’ll get:

 - Auto Rental Coverage – When you decline the rental car agency’s collision insurance and charge the rental to your car, you’ll be covered for collision damage and theft for most rental cars (coverage is secondary)